mdancho84/mdancho84.github.io/_drafts/5-mistakes-data-science-job.md

 And, then after getting an MBA and eventually starting my e-learning business.
 I felt unprepared because no one in my MBA taught me how to market my business services.
 So I spent years figuring that out too.

-And, so I gave him some strategies that I was using and now he's starting to get paying clients through the door.
-Sweet!

-# So what does this have to do with the data science hiring process?
+### So what does this have to do with the data science hiring process?

-Well, that night I thought about Justin, the student that just a couple weeks before said, _"we never learn how to actually get the data science job \[in your or anyone else's data science program\]."_
+Well, that night I couldn't stop thinking about what Justin said... _"We never learn how to actually get the data science job \[in your or anyone else's data science program\]."_

 ### And that's when I knew I had to create it.